ameyakarkal/adfs-usql-strategies/README.md

 - table in the transactional database that needs to be moved.

 #### `Slice`
-- a unit of data of the `Entity` that is moved by your "copy" process.
+- a unit of data of the `Entity` that is moved in a iteration of "copy" process.